perliedman/leaflet-realtime/README.md

 If you prefer getting data _pushed_ from the server, in contrast to Leaflet Realtime pulling it with a standard HTTP request, you can feed added and updated GeoJSON data to Leaflet Realtime using the `update` method.
 In this scenario, you will also need to remove features by explicit calls to `remove`.

-Since automatic updates do not make sense in a push scenario, you want to create the layer with the option `start` set to to `false`.
+Since automatic updates do not make sense in a push scenario, you want to create the layer with the option `start` set to `false`.

 ### API